ibm-cloud-docs/containers/cs_app.md

     ```
     {: pre}

-3. If you made your app publicly available by using a node port service, a load balancer service, or Ingress, verify that you can access the app.
+3. If you made your app publicly available by using a nodeport service, a load balancer service, or Ingress, verify that you can access the app.

 <br />